ft-interactive/generator-ftnewsapp/README.md

   - If you're not sure what a component's name is, try searching: `bower search backbone`

-#### Updating Modernizr

-For performance, this generator gives you a minimal version of Modernizr.
-You'll need to rebuild it with extra bits if you need them.
-This is very easy:

-1. Look in `app/scripts/vendor/modernizr.js`, and you should find a URL in a comment at the top.
-Open this URL in your browser.
-2. Tick any extra features you need, then click 'Generate'.
-3. Copy and paste the generated script back into your own `modernizr.js` (overwriting it with the new contents).

-A later version of Modernizr is likely to provide a more automated solution for custom builds.
-But the current automated approach is problematic so it's best to do it manually.

 ### Deploying

 * Run `grunt build`, which creates an optimised version of your project in `dist`.